DolphinHackers/FaithD1ck/README.md

 # FaithD1ck
-Faiths Client but fxxking opensource
+* Faiths Client but fxxking opensource, used for Bl0cksMC
 ## How 2 run?
 (IntelliJ IDEA)
 1. Add a new application launch configuration
 2. Set the main class to `net.minecraft.client.main.Main`